daniiialll72/Symfony-Docker-Image-Uplaod-Api/README.md

 # Usage

-Create User:
+First we need to create some users:

-In the app container use command below:
+In the php container use command below:

 ``` symfony console create-user ```